scenarioo/scenarioo-js/README.md

 $ npm install --save-dev protractor
 ```

-Since protractor comes with command line tools, it is also recommend (for simplicity) to install protractor globally.
+Since protractor comes with command line tools, it is practical (for simplicity) to also install protractor globally.

 ```
 npm install --global protractor webdriver-manager update
 ```

-Otherwise you might have to define special scripts in your `package.json` file to use the command line tools from project's npm dependencies.
-This would be the preferred way of using protractor as a non-global dependency.
+If you not want to install it globaly, you will have to define scripts for running these same protractor commands in your `package.json` file to use the command line tools from project's local npm dependencies.
+The later would of course be the preferred way of using protractor as a non-global dependency.

 ### Configuration

-Configure scenarioo-js in your protractor config file.
+Configure scenarioo-js in your `protractor.conf.js`-file.

+A typical configuration looks as follows:

 ```javascript